What is Keyword Stuffing in SEO? [How to Avoid This in 2019]

 It’s a super negative SEO technique.

-Say, you are writing an article on SEO tutorial for beginners in 2019.
+Say, you are writing an article on SEO course for beginners in Kolkata.

 You wrote a 2000 words content and included your keyword 100 times…